 Hold what they have in common before you, and breathing slowly, feel the spot of grace these dear things mirror within you.

-This example of reflection, introspection, and visualization is perfect for soul searching as it gets you in touch with your basic aliveness: the essence of your Soul.
+This example of reflection, introspection, and visualization is perfect for soul searching as it gets you in touch with your basic aliveness: the essence of your soul.

 5. Connect with nature and the wildness within you

-Nature is tremendously healing and revivifying to the human Soul.
+Nature is tremendously healing and revivifying to the human soul.

-Despite centuries of domestication, the human Soul still retains its innate, fundamentally wild nature.
-We are not wild in the sense of ‘uncontrollable’ or ‘feral,’ but wild in the sense that the Center of our Being can’t fully be tamed: it is essentially free.
+We are not wild in the sense of ‘uncontrollable’ or ‘feral,’ but wild in the sense that the Center of our being can’t fully be tamed: it is essentially free.
 We are, at our core, all free spirits.
-We see this in moments of heroism, in the primal screams of childbirth, in the grunts of lovemaking, and the belly-deep laughs of mirth.
+We see this in moments of heroism, in the primal screams of childbirth, in the grunts of lovemaking, and in the belly-deep laughs of mirth.

-To get in touch with our basic wildness, our inner wolf, is to unite with a fundamental quality of the Soul – and that can easily be rediscovered in the domain of nature.
+To get in touch with our basic wildness, our inner wolf, is to unite with a fundamental quality of the soul โ and that can easily be rediscovered in the domain of nature.ย

 6. Ask some soul searching questions

 Questions are simple and direct ways of finding your personal truth.
-And living truthfully is living authentically: it is respecting the nature of your own Soul.
+And living truthfully is living authentically: it is respecting the nature of your own soul.

 Some questions you might like to ask during your soul searching journey might include the following: